bitcast-network/bitcast-x/README.md

 **Validator Modes (choose based on desired level of independence):**

-- `weight_copy` (default, recommended for most): Minimal independence - fetches pre-calculated weights from reference validator via API.
-No validation work, no social maps needed.
+- `weight_copy` (default): Minimal independence - fetches pre-calculated weights from reference validator via API.
 Requires no API keys. **Use this if you want to participate with minimal setup and resources.**

 - `standard` (independent validation): Medium independence - performs full validation (account scanning, tweet scoring, filtering, rewards) using social maps downloaded from reference validator.
 Downloads maps at startup if missing, then periodically refreshes.
 Requires Twitter, Chutes, and WandB API keys. **Use this if you want to compute your own weights independently while relying on others for social mapping.**